Careers360 Logo

 Rejection of own pollen

-Acceptance of own pollen
+Acceptance of one's own pollen

 Genetic variation